opencog/opencog/opencog/persist/sql/README.md

 Device Driver Setup
 -------------------
 Configure the ODBC driver.
-After install, edit (as root) /etc/odbcinst.ini and put the stanza below into it.
+After install, verify that /etc/odbcinst.ini contains the stanza below (or something similar).
+If it is missing, then edit this file (as root) and add the stanza.
 Notice that it uses the Unicode drivers, and NOT the ANSI (ASCII) drivers.
 Opencog uses unicode!

     [PostgreSQL]
     Description = PostgreSQL ODBC driver (Unicode version)